lloc/wordpress-plugins-phpunit/README.md

 ## Step 5

-Let's wire our Plugin class to the plugin.
-Before we really go into testing, I just show you how to declare parts of your codes as _not to test_.
+Let's wire our `Plugin` class to the plugin.
+Before we really go into testing, I'll just show you how to declare parts of your codes as not to test.

     @codeCoverageIgnore

 This is one of the important [annotations](https://phpunit.readthedocs.io/en/8.3/annotations.html) that are available.
-We will come to this later, but first:
+We'll get back to this later, but first:

 _Run the unittests with the coverage-report again!_